kalustian/SMON/README.md

 ## Installing and running SMON 6502

-If youe single board computer memory map is a follow (32k RAM at $0-$7FFF, ACIA at $A000, VIA at $8000, ROM at $C000-$FFFF, 1.8432MHz clock) you can just download the [smon.bin](https://github.com/kalustian/SMON/blob/main/smon.bin) file from this repository and burn it to the EEROM.
+If your single board computer memory map is a follow (32k RAM at $0-$7FFF, ACIA at $A000, VIA at $8000, ROM at $C000-$FFFF, 1.8432MHz clock) you can just download the [smon.bin](https://github.com/kalustian/SMON/blob/main/smon.bin) file from this repository and burn it to the EPROM.

-Connect your terminal or USB-to-serial converter to the 65C51N ACIA as described by Ben in his videos.
+Connect your terminal or USB-to-serial converter to the 6850N ACIA.

-Configure your terminal (program) for 9600 baud, 8 data bits, 1 stop bit and no parity.
+Configure your terminal (program) for 28800 baud, 8 data bits, 1 stop bit and no parity.
 After turning on the 6502 you should see SMON showing the 6502 register contents and command prompt.

-If you are using a non-standard setup, SMON can easily be adapted by changing the settings in the `config.asm` file (see below).

 ## Basic usage